What Is The Greatest Common Factor For 4 And 8

 [\text{GCF}(a, b) \times \text{LCM}(a, b) = a \times b ]

 Understanding this relationship helps students see how the GCF is not an isolated idea but part of a broader mathematical ecosystem.
-Also worth noting, the GCF is crucial when reducing fractions: dividing both numerator and denominator by their GCF yields the fraction in its simplest form.
+Worth adding, the GCF is crucial when reducing fractions: dividing both numerator and denominator by their GCF yields the fraction in its simplest form.

 Frequently Asked Questions